SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ```

 Callbacks are extremely useful for asynchronous programming and are typically used for one-off asynchronous invocations.
-They can be used to signal when a particular task has been completed.
-For example, in the code below, the date is printed to console once `setTimeout()` waits for 1000ms.
+For example, they can be used to signal when a particular task has been completed.
+In the code below, the date is printed to console once `setTimeout()` waits for 1000ms.

 ```js
 setTimeout(function() {